SimpleSuyash/employee-tracker/README.md

 Through commandline interface, the users can view departments, add a new department, update and delete an existing department.
 Similarly, job roles and employes can be managed.

 By creating this project, I learnt to create `modules` which enable us to separate logically distinct part of the project into different scripting files, and export and import those modules where needed.
-This project espically helped me understand the complex interconnection between modules.
+This project especially helped me understand the complex interconnection between modules.
 I was able to grasp the concept of modular programming and asynchronous JavaScript.

 I also learnt to use various third party packages in `node_modules` such as `chalk`, `figures`, `log-symbols`.
 I also learnt [`ANSI Escape Codes`](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797), which helps to change the style of console log text.
 I also learnt to design `MySql` database schema, populate relational data, and perform various `CRUD` queries.